 If you are a trail-rider, exercise your horse regularly also at a riding arena both from the ground and from horseback, so that the horse will be able to carry him-/herself and you in the best possible way.

 If you are driving a carriage with your horse, exercise your horse also from the ground, and go sometimes also trail-riding.

-After gymnastic work, the horse’s top line becomes rounded and she carries herself and the rider beautifully and in balance.
+After gymnastic work, the horse’s top line becomes more full and rounded and she carries herself and the rider beautifully and in balance.

 Do exercises that support the core of your horse, so that the horse learns how to support him-/herself and you as a rider.
-This affects also hooves.
+This has a positive effect on the hooves too.
 If the horse’s core muscles are not in good shape, she/he will not be able to support him-/herself and his/her thorax up.
 This can often be seen in the wintertime if the horse uses boots: the front boot studs break the fronts of the back boots since the forelegs are not able to get out of the way of the hind legs in time.
 Forging sounds may also be heard.
 When the horse’s body is being exercised to be more balanced, the movement of the forelegs will be larger, and the forelegs will be better off in front of the hind legs.

 Gymnastic work is also useful for other hoof imbalance conditions: excessive toe wear, hind legs wearing askew, etc.

 Regular exercise of the horse reduces the need for muscle maintenance.

 Before the gymnastic exercise.
 Poor muscle condition at the neck, the wither and the pelvis.